ArjunSaili1/Tic-Tac-Toe/README.md

-# tictactoe
+# Tic-Tac-Toe
-A tic-tac-toe game created using JavaScript Modules and Factories Functions!
+A 2 Player Tic Tac Toe game that uses factory function and modules.